kubedb/cli/docs/guides/postgres/clustering/ha_cluster.md

 ## Configuring Highly Available PostgreSQL Cluster

 In PostgreSQL, multiple servers can work together to serve high availability and load balancing.
-These servers will be either is *Master* or *Standby* mode.
+These servers will be either in *Master* or *Standby* mode.
+``
 In *master* mode, server that can modify data.
 In *standby* mode, the server continuously applies WAL received from the master server.
 The standby server can read WAL from a WAL archive (see restore_command) or directly from the master over a TCP connection (streaming replication).

 Standby servers can be either *warm standby* or *hot standby* server.